Zungrysoft/ItemBuilder/readme.txt

 See id_list.txt for the list of effect and condition id numbers

-See user_defined.txt for an explanation of how to define custom effects and conditions in your datapack
+See user_defined.txt for an explanation of how to define custom effects and conditions to be used with ItemBuilder